Nováci

-Nováci is a Czech sitcom that ran for two seasons beginning in 1995.
+Nováci is a Czech sitcom that ran for two seasons, first broadcast on 19 April 1995.
+Directed by Vladimír Drha and Jiří Adamec, it was the first television comedy series to be shown on TV Nova.
 The sitcom's main storyline revolves around a Czech family called Nováci.
 The family hosts an American student of sociology, Jeremy Washington, who eventually purchases a home from a family involved with the Russian mafia.

 Season 1

 Nováci's first season, which ran from 19 April 1995 to 27 December 1995, included 72 episodes.

 Season 2

 In January 1996, production began on Season 2 (sometimes called Nováci 2), which had 52 episodes.
 This was essentially a new series with a new plot, new characters, new actors, and new writers.
 Only the director Jiří Adamec remained from the original production staff.